Bunker/reden-snap/README.md

 - You need to pick a custom data directory at first boot since the snap is confined and can't use the default one.
 - URL opening doesn't work on Ubuntu 18.04.
 This is a confirmed bug and has been fixed in snapd: https://github.com/snapcore/snapd/pull/4495
-- The reden-qt application icon is missing since it's not correctly specified in the Reden repository: https://github.com/RedenCore/Reden/blob/master/contrib/debian/reden-qt.desktop.desktop#L8
 - Starting reden-qt throws an AppArmor warning related to dbus, needs fixing.

+# License

+This repository is licensed under the [MIT license](LICENSE).
+The Reden application icon is a cropped copy of the [splash.png](https://github.com/RedenCore/Reden/blob/master/splash.png) image from the [Reden project](https://github.com/RedenCore/Reden) and also MIT licensed.